jwalkerbg/i100007/README.md

 Application configuration is implemented in `pymodule.core.config` in `class Config`.

 The default configuration comes with information about `pymodule` template meta data: template name, version and description.
-This information can be used by application to know what template they lay on.
+This information can be used by application to know what template it lay on.
 This information should not be altered.
+Hoever, new configuration options can be added as needed.
+The configuration is presented as a `Dict` object `Config.DEFAULT_CONFIG`.

 Logging configuration is in `logging`.
 It can be changed with other values in the configuration file or with CLI option.
 By now, one option is available - `--verbose`.

 Application options consist of two example options - `param` and `param2` from type `int`.
 They are here to demonstrate the implementation.
 These options are in configuration options and at CLI.

+For consistency, each option on command line should have a configuration option in the default confiuration and/or the conifuration file.

 ## Logger